agnesoft/adev/STYLE_GUIDE.md

 -   avoid using global static variables including as class members
 -   never use mutable global static variables
--   only use global static variables that are const, cannot throw during initialization (e.g. a type is trivial) and that do not use each other
+-   only use global static variables that are const and that cannot throw during initialization (e.g. a type is trivial) and that do not use other static variables in their initialization
--   prefer static variables in methods that ensure the initialization on first use
+-   prefer static variables in functions that ensure the initialization on first use

 ### Preincrement vs Postincrement